EvanForsythe/ERCnet/README.md

    * Rearrangement and rooting are both accomlished by gene-tree/species-tree reconciliation in Treerecs
 * Optimize branch lengths with raxml using the the Gblocks-trimmed alignments and the new rearranged trees as constraint trees.

-A VERY busy diagram of what Phylogenomics.py is doing (this is intended for super-users who want all the details):
+A VERY busy diagram of what Phylogenomics.py is doing (this is intended for super-users who want all the details).
+Figure generated with LucidCharts:
 ![](Phylogenomics_workflow.png)

 ## 2. Gene-tree/Species-tree reconciliation